 And if you want to use expressions that will make you sound like a native, you’ll find below a list of very common expressions to say thank you.

 - Obrigadinho.
-(Diminutive form of thank you)
+(Diminutive form of thank you in Brazil)

 - Não tenho nem como agradecer.
 (I don’t even have any way to thank you)